No single-use: How to limit your plastic waste as a traveller in Japan

 What happens with the waste?

-Since PET bottles are such a problem and they are separately collected, let’s take a closer look at those.
+Since PET bottles are such a problem and are separately collected, let’s take a closer look at them.

 Thanks to the collection and separation schemes, 93% of PET bottles sold are collected and 86% end up being recycled.